Best Of, Itinerary, Japan, Kanto

 8. Visit Fuji Five Lakes near Hakone

-If you have extra two days on your trip, I recommend looking into Fuji Five Lakes!
+If you have an extra two days on your trip, I recommend looking into Fuji Five Lakes!
 It is only two hours away from Hakone.
 You could potentially do Tokyo – Hakone – Fuji Five Lakes – Tokyo, or the other way around.

 Fuji Five Lakes, known as Fujigoko (富士五湖), are the lakes that formed from the eruption of Mount Fuji.
 Now, the area is a very popular tourist spot.
 It receives just as much domestic tourism as international tourism!